What To Expect From An Eye Exam

+We have a few tips for you to prepare for your eye exam.
 Be prepared to give a full medical history.
-Dr. Switch is a medical doctor and although it may not be intuitive, many medical conditions affect the eyes as well as the other organs of the body.
+Drs.
+Switch and Rasansky are medical doctors and, although it may not be intuitive, many medical conditions including Diabetes, Hypertension, Autoimmune Disease as well as many others affect the eyes.

 Make sure to bring in your current eyeglasses and a list of any medications you currently take.

 A full eye exam requires the patient’s pupils to be dilated with eye drops.
-This allows Dr. Switch to evaluate your entire eye.
-Dilating eye drops may cause your vision to be blurry for several hours, so it may be advisable to bring along a family member or friend who can drive you home.
+This allows Drs.
+Switch and Rasansky to evaluate your entire eye.
+Dilating eye drops may cause your vision to be blurry for several hours.
+This affects some people more than others, and although many people feel fine driving after their exam, so me may be more comfortable bringing along a family member or friend who can drive you home.